This post is sponsored by TD. All views and opinions expressed represent my own.

 But risk capacity isn’t the only thing you should consider when determining your portfolio’s risk level.
 You need to consider the psychological along with the logical.
 Do you have the stomach for taking on risk, and how much risk can you stomach?

 Because I’d just witnessed what seemed like an entire generation lose their savings in a matter of months, I had barely any stomach for risk at 24.
-The lesson I learned from the 2008 crash was to be careful, be cautious, and don’t take on risk your not truly comfortable with or understand because you might get burned!
+The lesson I learned from the 2008 crash was to be careful, be cautious, and don’t take on risks you are not truly comfortable with or understand because you might get burned!

 At 34, I’ve now learned that I was making decisions with a lack of information, knowledge, and experience.
 Since the 2008 crash, I’ve experienced several market corrections and the latest market crash in 2020.
 And I didn’t get burned.
 Sure, my portfolio dropped significantly last March, and I did have a mini panic when I saw how much money I lost.
 But then I remembered if you’re patient and stick to the original, goal-based investment plan you set up, the odds are likely in your favour.
 And a year later, I can happily say that not only did I recoup those unrealized losses, I’m in an even better financial position than I was before the crash.